 Although the Thunder’s starting center last season was Chet Holmgren, they sometimes deployed the twin towers with backup center Jaylin Williams, especially in the second round of the playoffs when facing the Mavericks, who had deep depth in the penalty area, Hartenstein compared Jaylin Williams.
 It is obviously an upgrade, and with Hartenstein’s rim protection, Chet Holmgren’s wide defensive coverage can be fully utilized, just like the Grizzlies used Steven Adams to unleash the defensive potential of Jaren Jackson Jr. a few years ago.

 In addition, the Thunder also signed a 4-year 48M contract extension with Isaiah Joe, who played better and better last season, and a 5-year 47M contract extension with Aaron Wiggins.
-In fact, the Thunder could have owned them for one year at a low price, but the front office decided to reject their original team option of around 2M and change their contracts in advance to prevent them from becoming poaching targets for other teams next year.
+In fact, the Thunder might have owned them for one year at a low price, but the front office decided to reject their original team option of around 2M and change their contracts in advance to prevent them from becoming poaching targets for other teams next year.

 Defeated in the final due to poor outside performance But is it worth it for the Mavericks to sacrifice defense for three-pointers?